 I Get So Nervous!

 The majority of people who say they hate public speaking do so because they don’t like the adrenalin rush they get before they speak.
-Their breath quickens, their palms sweat and they need to skip to the loo.
+Their breath quickens, they fidget - ferociously spinning rings round their fingers - and they want to skip to the loo.
 People hate these symptoms because they make them feel that they’re not in control of their body.
 And if they’re not in control of their body then anything - of a highly embarrassing nature! - could happen.

 What these people need to realise is that their body is preparing them for the extraordinary task they’re about to do.
 And to perform in front of a live audience without that adrenalin rush actually requires a lot of forced energy, which doesn’t feel good either.
 So how the speaker manages their adrenalin is very important.